-This salmon lasagna with spinach is so tasty and comforting, perfect for weekday meals.
+This salmon lasagna with spinach recipe is so tasty and comforting, perfect for weekday meals.
 2 layers of fresh salmon and spinach covered in a delicious bechamel sauce and baked 35 minutes, delicious!

 There is nothing difficult in this delicious salmon lasagna recipe, you just need to make a tasty white sauce.